-Members who have achieved AACSB International accreditation.
+Members who have achieved AACSB accreditation.

-Accreditation Recommendation—Continuous Improvement Review
+Accreditation Recommendations—Continuous Improvement Review

 Peer review team recommendation to the Initial Accreditation Committee (IAC).
 The peer review team can recommend accreditation, a one-year deferral, or denial of accreditation.
 The team recommendation consists of a written team visit report that includes the recommendation and a standard-by-standard analysis and evaluation.
-Recommendations for initial accreditation and denial of accreditation must be considered for ratification by the Board of Directors.
+Recommendations for initial accreditation and denial of accreditation must be considered for ratification by the board of directors.

-A list of schools that provides developmental goals for the applicant, represents management education programs or features that the applicant hopes to emulate, and places the vision and strategy of the applicant in context.
+A list of schools that provides developmental goals for the applicant, represents business education programs or features that the applicant hopes to emulate, and places the vision and strategy of the applicant in context.
 The list may be of any number.

 Business School Questionnaire (BSQ)

-A list of schools so directly competitive that conflict of interest considerations exclude their personnel from the review process of the applicant.
+A list of schools so directly competitive that conflict of interest considerations excludes their personnel from the review process of the applicant.
 The list may be of any number.
 Only those schools should be included where the direct competition for students, faculty, or resources is so compelling that the appearance of a conflict of interest is present.

 Continuous Improvement Review

 The process or set of activities and results required to maintain accreditation.
 This process is not a standard-by-standard review.
-It is an ongoing review which emphasizes continuous improvement to maintain the accreditation status.
+It is an ongoing review that emphasizes continuous improvement to maintain the accreditation status.
 Accreditation is extended for five years with a review in the fifth year.

 Continuous Improvement Review Committee (CIRC)

-Continuous Improvement Review Visit Report
+Continuous Improvement Review Team Visit Report

-The report written by the Peer Review Team for the applicant and for review by the appropriate accreditation committee.
+The report written by the peer review team for the applicant and for review by the appropriate accreditation committee.

-Continuous Improvement Review II
+Continuous Improvement Review 2

-Continuous Improvement Review II Team
+Continuous Improvement Review 2 Team

-Mutually agreed upon team consisting of one member from the Peer Review Team and one from (or appointed by) the appropriate accreditation committee.
+Mutually agreed-upon team consisting of one member from the peer review team and one from (or appointed by) the appropriate accreditation committee.
 The team evaluates resolution of specific standards-related quality issues.